gatling/frontline-cloud-doc/content/tutorials/gac-sbt/index.md

 ---
-title: "Gatling as Code with Maven"
+title: "Gatling as Code with sbt"
 description: "Setup tutorial"
 lead: "Set up your project for automatic configuration of your simulation in Gatling Enterprise."
 date: 2024-01-31T18:30:00+02:00